siviter-t/siviter.xyz-2016/README.md

 This repository has been deprecated and left for history.

-If interested, please see [siviter-t/siviter.xyz2](https://github.com/siviter-t/siviter.xyz2) for the JAM-inspired rework.
+If interested, please see [siviter-t/siviter.xyz](https://github.com/siviter-t/siviter.xyz) for the latest and greatest.

 ---